Koketso00/Pharmaceutical-Sales-Analysis/README.md

 - **Category Sales Distribution**: Evaluated the contribution of each drug category to total sales.
 - **Peak Sales Periods**: Determined peak sales hours and days of the week.

+## Tools Used

+- **Power BI**: Used for visualizing and creating interactive dashboards to analyze the sales data.
+- **Power Query**: Used for data transformation and cleaning, including merging tables, filtering, and shaping data for analysis.
+- **Excel**: Initially used for exploratory analysis and data validation.
+- **DAX (Data Analysis Expressions)**: Utilized for creating custom calculations and measures in Power BI, such as Total Sales and Average Sales per Day.
+- **Power BI Service**: Published and shared the interactive Power BI report/dashboard.

 ## Dashboard Visualizations

 1. **Revenue Distribution by Drug Category**: